 Note – As designated by IRCC, the MCC can produce an ECA report for the primary medical degree (diploma) only.
 If candidates wish to have other degrees recognized for Canadian immigration purposes, they should visit the IRCC website for more information.

-This process not only helps candidates meet the Federal Skilled Worker Program requirements, it also enables candidates to get their medical degree source verified.
-Source verification of the final medical degree is one of the requirements for application for medical registration in Canada (i.e. applying for a medical licence in a Canadian province or territory).
+This process not only helps candidates meet immigration requirements, it also enables candidates to get their medical degree (diploma) source verified.
+Source verification of the medical degree (diploma) is one of the requirements for application for medical registration in Canada (i.e., applying for a medical licence in a Canadian province or territory).

 The ECA report confirms whether the candidate’s medical degree (diploma) is comparable to a Canadian medical degree (diploma).
 However, for both international and Canadian medical graduates, this alone does not provide the ability to practise medicine in Canada.
 Provincial and territorial medical regulatory authorities require additional postgraduate training and further assessments before granting a licence to practise medicine.